dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.lookup.md

 # Lookup

-To work with notes, Dendron uses what we call **lookups**.
+To work with notes, Dendron uses  **lookups**.
 Lookups help you navigate a hierarchal corpus of notes.

-Hierarchal lookup is a better way of finding information when you have a lot of notes.
-It makes use of the hierarchical nature of your notes to quickly filter down to the specific note that you need.

 ## Simple Example